 This compares to 31 per cent for the industrial sector and 27 per cent for the office sector.
 The ‘Erotic Gherkin’ – the Foster-designed Swiss Re tower in the City of London – remains half empty as oversupply continues to hamper the London office market.
 Huw Thomas and Chris Sutton, Office and Industrial Agency Partners at King Sturge, commented: “It was a team effort.

 but the top of the market is still some time away, as continuing oversupply at landmark developments such as 30 St Mary Axe, EC3, indicates.
-The competition is based on the number of deals completed by each agent that EGi received over the last 12 months and included all commercial property deals irrespective of their size.
+The council unveiled the new scheme at yesterday’s annual plan discussion meeting, after a suggested targeted $21.55 refuse collection rate had drawn howls of protest from ratepayers and commercial refuse collectors.
 The number of deals submitted to EGi by companies operating in the West Midlands has increased by over 20% in the past 12 months.

 If they delay any longer, however, they could risk missing out on what looks set to be a strong 2006.
 Office take-up rose on the previous quarter, but not by as much as hoped.
 Availability fell and vacancy rates finally started to decline.